Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 Rockford, Michigan, installed a Lincoln statue/bench that is a favorite of those walking by.

-In downtown Detroit, we found a bust of Lincoln that has had a bad nose repair.
+In downtown Detroit, we found a bust of Lincoln that had a bad nose repair.
 It was created by Gutzon Borglum (of Mount Rushmore fame) in 1918.

 Another Lincoln-Michigan connection concerns the party that hunted down John Wilkes Booth.
 Luther Byron Baker was a member of the Union army's intelligence service and was present when John Wilkes Booth was trapped in a barn.
 Another member of the party then shot and killed Booth.
 After the war, Baker moved to Lansing, Michigan, where he lived out the rest of his life and was buried.